-If you die while you're paying into SAUL, we'll pay a tax-free lump sum of four times your salary to your loved ones.
+If you die after you leave SAUL, we'll pay a tax-free lump sum of the money you paid into SAUL, plus interest, to your loved ones.

-You can tell the Trustee who you'd like to get lump sums from SAUL if you die in your online pension account or by completing a letter of intent
+You can tell the Trustee who you'd like to get lump sums from SAUL if you die.
+Please do this in your online pension account or by completing a letter of intent.